schinsue/dotfiles/README.md

 Delete (or move) your `~/.vim` directory to let it install.

+After plugins install run:

+    cd ~/.vim/bundle/YouCompleteMe
+    python3 install.py --all

+This is for autocomplete in VIM

 ### Personal Configuration

 You can put configuration options that are personal, like custom paths, and